paraickenny/inferAMP/README.md

 COSMIC.txt list of genes recurrently altered in cancer from COSMIC database

-foundationone.txt list of genes reported on Foundation One genomic assay (note this project is not affiliated with Foundation Medicine in any way).
+foundationone.txt list of genes reported on Foundation One genomic assay (note this project is not affiliated with Foundation Medicine or other test vendors in any way).

+Other files ending in .txt list genes reported in genomic assays corresponding to the filename.